 7. Your answer should show you are eager to begin:

 No matter what answer you give, you should make sure that your tone of voice points to the fact that you are indeed eager to bag the job at any cost.
-This does not imply that you should come across as desperate, as employers do not like that, rather in a professional manner you communicate to the interviewer that you would love to be a part of the company and that you would indeed be an absolute asset to the company by making sure that under all circumstances you give your one hundred percent.
+This does not imply that you should come across as desperate, as employers do not like that, rather in a professional manner you communicate to the interviewer that you would love to be a part of the company and that you would indeed be an absolute asset to the company by making sure that under all circumstances you give your 100%.

 8. Do not give a date too far away as that is indeed off putting:

-Many people might wrongly advise you saying that further the date which you state, you show that you are not so desperate to get the job and in this manner you make the company chase after you.
+Many people might wrongly advise you saying that further the date which you state, you show that you are not so desperate to get the job and in this manner, you make the company chase after you.
 This is one thing you should never do.